scalacenter/bloop/docs/what-is-bloop.md

   * Read the [Quickstart](docs/usage) page to get you acquainted with Bloop.
 * To **integrate** with bloop, follow the [Integration Guide](integration.md).

-## Design Principles
+## Principles for a better tooling paradigm

-The lack of clear design principles in previous Scala tools has hindered progress in the tooling community, complicated maintenance and worsened the Scala user experience with, for example, slower compiles.
+Bloop improves the way we build tools in the Scala community with three well-defined design principles.

-Bloop addresses such problems with three philosophical principles that shape its design and improve on the status quo by building the foundations of a flexible and reusable Scala toolchain for everyone.
+These principles propose an alternative to the status quo where clients largely reimplement bloop to support Scala.
+This system is the natural way our tooling community has grown but has irremediably hindered progress in the tooling community, complicated maintenance and worsened the overall Scala user experience with, for example, slower compiles or half-baked build tool integrations.

-### Implement Once, Optimize Once, Use Everywhere
+### Implement once, Optimize once, Use everywhere

 Every developer tool supporting Scala needs to compile, test and run Scala code.
-These are basic features that both old and new tools alike require, from build tools to IDEs/editors, in-house tooling and custom scripts.
+These are basic features that both old and new tools alike require, from build tools to IDEs/editors, in-house tooling and scripts.

 Implementing custom client integrations is a tedious task for the close-knit community of Scala tooling contributors.
 In practice, contributors repeat the